-The area has long been associated with the print industry, and in particular we like the fact that the address is half a mile from where the presses that produced the first publication to adopt the word ‘magazine,’ – The Gentleman’s Magazine, launched in 1731 (above) – were housed: St John’s Gate, a building that still stands today.
+The area has long been associated with the print industry, and in particular we like that our address is half a mile from where the presses that produced the first publication to adopt the word ‘magazine,’—The Gentleman’s Magazine, launched in 1731 (above)—were housed: St John’s Gate, a building that still stands today.

 We regularly organise pop-up shops, using our bespoke ‘magazine spread’ shelf (above).
 Recently we’ve worked with D&AD, The London Art Book Fair, PPA Scotland, Season Zine and Riposte.

 Submit your magazine for sale